GabrieleRoncolato/SymbolicPropagationCUDA/readme.md

 Properties can be defined with 3 different formulations:

 ### PQ
-Following the definition of Marabou [Katz et al.], given an input property P and an output property Q, the property is verified if for each *x* in P it follows that N(x) is in Q *(i.e., if the input belongs to the interval P, the output must belongs to the interval Q)*.
+Following the definition of Marabou [Katz et al.], given an input property P and an output property Q, the property is verified if for each *x* in P, it follows that N(x) is in Q *(i.e., if the input belongs to the interval P, the output must belong to the interval Q)*.
 ```python
 property = {
 	"type" : "PQ",